Mirror Neurons and the ERR

 feeling.
 Ever since Charles Darwin's epic 1872 study

 The Expression of the Emotions in Man and Animals, it is well known that facial expressions and bodily positions display a range of emotions in humans and animals.
 He wrote "the young and the old of widely different races, both with man and animals, express the same state of mind by the same movements."
+The actions of the observed person allow the observer to understand what that person is thinking.

-And Darwin thought these expressions are innate (i.e., genetic).
+Darwin thought these expressions are innate (i.e., genetic).
 He wrote "Whenever the same movements of the features or body express the same emotions in several distinct races of man, we may infer with much probability, that such expressions are true ones, —that is, are innate or instinctive."

 Where

-Noam Chomsky's "universal grammar" of human languages may not be innate, observing another's feelings seems to be built-in to all animals, but can be refined in the observer by learned experiences.
+Noam Chomsky's "universal grammar" of human languages may not be innate, observing another's feelings seems to be built-in to all animals, but can be refined in the observer by their learned experiences.

 Consider the lowly rat.
 Christian Keysers, a member of Rizzolati's original team at Parma, moved to Groningen in the Netherlands, where he and his team published "Experience Modulates Vicarious Freezing in Rats: A Model for Empathy," (PLoS One.
 2011; 6(7): e21855) They wrote "By comparing the reaction of witnesses with or without previous footshock experience, we examine the role of prior experience as a modulator of empathy."
 They concluded that their research provides "a paradigm to study empathy as a social loop."

-The survival value of recalling related past experiences is obvious.
+The survival value of recalling, reproducing, and re-presenting related past experiences is obvious.
 Critically important is the recall of any emotions felt in the original experiences.
-If the wired together neurons include connections to basil ganglia, then the amygdala and hippocampus nuclei will re-produce the original pleasure or pain.
-As William James argued, all these experiences may produce a "blooming, buzzing, confusion."
-But knowledge of the consequences of past similar situations, and focusing on or giving attention to the one with the most positive outcome, provides the
+If the wired together neurons include thalamo-cortical connections to basil ganglia, then the amygdala and hippocampus nuclei can re-produce the original pleasure or pain, or the unique feelings that psychologists and philosophers of mind call the "qualia."

-Jamesian two-stage model for making free choices that are morally responsible, consistent with the agent's beliefs, motives, and desires.
+Jamesian two-stage model for making free choices that are